RadicalFx/documentation/docs/ioc/third-party.md

 ```

 Refer to the documentation of you container of choice to get an overview of the steps required to integrate with the generic host.
+A full sample is available in the documentation repository at https://github.com/RadicalFx/documentation/tree/master/samples/ThirdPartyContainer